Filing for Divorce in Orange County

 Negotiating Agreements Through Mediation

 - Divorce mediation is an effective way of resolving conflicts and negotiating fair terms for spouses.
 With the help of a neutral mediator, spouses can communicate their needs and interests with each other and make negotiations without the need of court litigation.
-In addition, hiring an attorney is an optional choice.
+In addition, hiring a divorce attorney serving Orange County is an optional choice.
 A skilled divorce mediator will have the legal knowledge and experience that couples need to reach positive solutions in their legal issues.

 Positive Solutions with Collaborative Divorce